tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-Poetry is the synthesis of hyacinths and biscuits. - Carl Sandburg
+The best way to create the future is to: Act.
+Learn.
+Build.
+Repeat. - AV

 ### About the project
 Just a fun project to grab a random quote of the day everyday.